CAST-Extend/com.castsoftware.uc.atlas/README.md

 ## Roadmap

 ### Future releases
-- Atlas installer & service deployer
-- Better API binding
-- Better Artemis integration and functionnalities
-- Documentation: Accelerate application refactoring with Atlas
+- More documentation
+- More actions of Demeter ( Statistic generator )
+- More agents

 ## Release Notes
+### Version 2.0.0
+- Better Artemis support ( More screens, and configuration)
+- Bug fixing
+- Better API
+- More documentation !

 ### Version 1.0.0
 - Atlas platform
 - Artemis binding